 1. Despacito.
 6.6 billion views.

 When Luis Fonsi wrote this hit with Panamanian Erika Ender, he thought it was going to be a cumbia, a softer kind of music.
-But then he teamed up with singer Daddy Yankee and with Colombian music producers Mauricio Rengifo and Andres Torres, who transformed Despacito (Slowly) into a mix of pop, urban, and Latin.
+But then, he teamed up with singer Daddy Yankee and with Colombian music producers Mauricio Rengifo and Andres Torres.
+And the group transformed Despacito (Slowly) into a mix of pop, urban, and Latin.

-The video was filmed in Puerto Rico, Luis and Yankee’s home, and is an homage to the island.
+The video was filmed in Puerto Rico, Luis and Yankee’s home.
+And it is an homage to the island.
 The lead female, Zuleyka Rivera, is also a Puerto Rican, who was Miss Universe in 2006.

-A few months after releasing Despacito, the singers did a remix of the song with Canadian singer Justin Bieber.
-In spite of the success of the remix, it is the first version which has the most views on YouTube -it still gets some 2 million views per day.
+A few months after releasing Despacito, the singers did a remix of the song.
+It featured Canadian singer Justin Bieber.
+Despite the success of the remix, it is the first version that has the most views on YouTube.
+It still gets some 2 million views every day.
 (Here are the lyrics of Despacito translated into English).